ELECTRONICS BASICS AND REFERENCE INFORMATION

 Note: t- time (in seconds)

-A capacitor is a device consisting of two conductors separated by a dielectric.
-When a voltage is applied to a capacitor, certain charges with equal value and opposite signs will appear on these conductors so that the potential difference produced by these charges will be equal to the applied voltage.
+Capacitor is a device consisting of two conductors separated by a dielectric.
+When a DC voltage is applied to a capacitor, certain charges with equal value and opposite signs will appear on these conductors so that the potential difference produced by these charges will be equal to the applied voltage.
 The capacitance C is defined as the ratio of the charge magnitude on each conductor to the voltage: C = Q/V, where C is in farads (F).
-An ideal capacitor does not pass a direct current, while allowing AC to pass:
+An ideal capacitor does not pass a direct current, while allowing only AC to pass: i(t)=C×ΔV(t)/Δt.

-Below you find additional infomation on electronics, circuit design and analysis as well as learning and career resources.
+Below you find additional information on electronics, circuit design and analysis as well as learning and career resources.

 REFERENCE